andela-stuff/andela-teams-core/README.md

 Andela Teams seeks to automate some of the routine actions taken by __simulations learning facilitators__ at Andela.

 Here is a useful scenario.
 When a new cohort (class) begins simulations (*sims*) at Andela, the cohort is broken into teams, and each team is assigned to a learning facilitator.
 The learning facilitator then creates a few Slack channels, a Github repo, and a Pivotal Tracker board.
 For each of these, the facilitator has to add every member of the team to the channel/repo/board.
 This is obviously a task that should be automated, especially considering that even the names of the channels/repo/board are always in a particular format.
-Andela Teams seeks to automate these and many more routine tasks perform by facilitators.
+Andela Teams seeks to automate these and many more routine tasks performed by facilitators.

 This server contains (or should contain) endpoints that perform various actions like:
 * view, create, edit, delete teams